conda/conda/docs/source/user-guide/tasks/build-packages/install-conda-build.rst

 Installing conda build
 ======================

-To install conda build, run:
+To install conda build, in your Terminal window or an Anaconda Prompt, run:

 .. code-block:: bash